Volumetric Rendering with Baked Quadrature Fields: Experiments

-\paragraph{MipNeRF 360 dataset} We further evaluate our approach to a real-world dataset and compare it with surface-based representation (MobileNeRF and BakedSDF) and hybrid volumetric representation (MeRF~\cite{reiser2023merf}). \cref{tab:mipnerf360} quantitative performance of our approach and comparison with the baselines. \cref{fig:mipnerf-results} shows qualitative performance at different stages of training.
-Our approach outperforms the surface based baselines in indoor scenes.
-Finally, \cref{fig:comparison-with-bakedsdf} shows a comparison with a surface-based method, \eg, BakedSDF.
-Previous works that are based on binary opacities like BakedSDF struggle to represent transparent objects.
+\gs{We further evaluate our approach with a real-world dataset and compare it with surface-based representation (MobileNeRF and BakedSDF) and hybrid volumetric rendering (Adaptive-shells~\cite{adaptiveshells2023}).} \cref{tab:mipnerf360} shows the quantitative performance of our approach and comparison with the baselines. \cref{fig:mipnerf-results} shows the qualitative performance of our approach for different real scenes.
+Our approach outperforms the surface-based baselines in outdoor scenes and is competitive with the baselines in indoor scenes.
+Our approach performs similarly to Adaptive-shells while using only a third of the samples to render images. \cref{fig:comparison-with-bakedsdf} shows a comparison with surface-based methods -- BakedSDF and MobileNeRF produce incomplete reconstruction of transparent objects.